Impaction at San Diego State University

 Individuals wishing to comment on the proposed changes are invited to submit their comments below.

-To be evaluated and considered by campus personnel and the CSU Chancellor's Office, all written comments must be received by San Diego State University by Saturday, March 1, 2025.
+To be evaluated and considered by campus personnel and the CSU Chancellor's Office, all written comments must be received by San Diego State University by March 1, 2026.
 Late submittal of written comments or evidence will not be allowed or accepted.

-Summary of Comments:
+Summary of Comments/Feedback:

 Contact

 For additional information, please email us at [email protected].